deysitirado36/Latin102/translation3.md

 5 - What are the gender, number, case, and antecedent of qui?

-- Masculine, singular, accusative, taurum
+**- Masculine, singular, ablative, taurum

 6 - What Latin verb form has to be understood in the clause that runs from equorum to Dinus?